 When artisans make kalagas, the cloth is stretched over a frame, and then beautiful, heavy metallic thread is sewn into place by hand.
 The figures are decorated and then attached to the backing.
 The figures are raised by stuffing them with cotton or a similar material, giving them a quilted quality.
 In addition to this padding, sometimes sequins are also added to enhance the three-dimensional effect.

 How Tapestries Are Finished

 The last step in making the kalaga is to fill in the background.
 Kalagas are famous for having backgrounds crafted in beautiful swirled patterns of sequins.

 No two kalagas are ever alike.
 Each one is as unique as the artisan who created it.

-This is a large 4' x 4' kalaga hanging on the wall of my home.
+The photo above shows a large 4' x 4' kalaga hanging on the wall of my home.
 I sewed a pocket behind the tapestry so a rod can be inserted in it.
 This will make it easy to display the kalaga as a wall hanging.
-It is intricatedly embroidered with colored beads, pearls, sequins and silk and gold thread.
+It is intricately embroidered with colored beads, pearls, sequins, and silk and gold thread.

 Questions & Answers

 Question: My Kalaga appears to be a Goddess astride a lion.
 Is that typical or am I a little off base?